-Parent-teacher-student conferences within secondary years are held in the middle of each semester.
-Parents are alerted by email if there is a particular requirement for a meeting.
-Otherwise students make appointments with specific teachers on parents' behalf.
-Formal printed reports are issued at the end of each semester.
-These include summative grades for the semester and teacher comments.
-They also record attendance and participation in school activities.
-Secondary parents will receive quarter reports via email prior to each of the parent conference sessions.
-These quarter reports are progress checks and do not contain grades but rather, indicate whether students are "on-track" or if a parent meeting is requested.
+Parent-teacher-student conferences are held in the middle of each semester.
+Parents will be notified by email if a meeting is necessary; otherwise, students may schedule appointments with teachers.
+Formal printed reports are issued at the end of each semester, including summative grades, teacher comments, attendance, and participation records.
+Parents will receive quarter reports via email before each conference session.
+These reports provide progress checks without grades, indicating whether students are "on track" or if a meeting is needed.